Fairness in Ranking: A Survey: Introduction

 The admissions officer uses a suite of tools to sift through the applications and identify promising candidates.
 Many of these tools are \emph{rankers}, illustrated in Figure~\ref{fig:ranker_general}.
 A ranker takes a dataset of candidates, described by structured features, text, or both, as input and produces a permutation of these candidates, also called a \emph{ranking}.
 The admissions officer will take the order in which the candidates appear in a ranking under advisement when deciding whom to consider more closely, interview, and admit.

 These tools include score-based rankers (Sections~\ref{sec:intro:score-based}) that compute the score of each candidate based on a formula that the admissions officer gives, and then return some number of highest-scoring applicants in ranked order.
 This \emph{scoring formula} may, for example, specify the score as a linear combination of the applicant's high-school GPA and the two components of their SAT score, each carrying an equal weight.
 This is done in Figure~\ref{fig:admissions}(a), where a candidate's score is computed as $\queryScore{1} = X_1 + X_2 + X_3$ and then ranking $\btau_1$ in Figure~\ref{fig:admissions}(b) is produced.

-Predictive analytics are also among the admissions officer's toolkit (Sections~\ref{sec:intro:learned}).
+Predictive analytics are also among the admissions officer's toolkit.
 For example, multiple ranking models may be trained, one per undergraduate major or set of majors, on features $X_1, X_2, X_3, X_4$ of the successful applicants from the past years, to predict applicant's standing upon graduation (based, \eg on their GPA in the major).
 These ranking models are then used to predict a ranking of this year's applicants.
 In our example in Figure~\ref{fig:admissions}(a), feature $\queryScore{2}$ predicts performance in a STEM (Science, Technology, Engineering, Mathematics) major such as computer science (\val{cs}), economics (\val{econ}), or mathematics (\val{math}) and leads to ranking $\btau_2$ in Figure~\ref{fig:admissions}(c), while feature $\queryScore{3}$ predicts performance in a humanities major such as literature (\val{lit}) or fine arts (\val{art}) and leads to ranking $\btau_3$ in Figure~\ref{fig:admissions}(d).

 The promising applicants identified in this way---with the help of either a score-based ranker or a predictive analytic---will then be considered more closely, \emph{in ranked order}: invited for an interview and potentially admitted.